Johnny Depp Sues Business Managers For $25 Million, Same Day He Finalizes Divorce From Amber Heard

 — Wall Street Journal (@WSJ) January 14, 2017

 “As a result of years of gross mismanagement and sometimes outright fraud, Mr. Depp lost tens of millions of dollars and has been forced to dispose of significant assets to pay for TMG’s self-dealing and gross misconduct.
-In essence, TMG treated Mr. Depp’s income as their own, available to either TMG or third parties to draw upon as desired”
+In essence, TMG treated Mr. Depp’s income as their own, available to either TMG or third parties to draw upon as desired.”

 The lawsuit pinpointed 11 wrongdoings which included professional negligence, breach of contract and fraud.
 It alleges that The Management Group failed to pay the Black Mass actor’s taxes on time, which amounted to over $5.6 million in fees and penalties on his federal returns.
 TMG also reportedly went ahead to loan out close to $10 million to third parties without proper documentation or Depp’s approval.